 c.
 The Board President and Chief Executive Officer, or designee, shall determine if each proposed program is similar to others in the state and may serve the same potential student population.
 A similar program is one that has a like CIP code, title, content or competencies.
 If the President and Chief Executive Officer, or designee, determines that one or more similar programs exist, the following information shall be provided by the institution.

 i.
 Whether the institution has a valid inability to offer the program collaboratively.
 This will be determined by geographic proximity of similar programs eligible for collaboration, the transportability of existing programs to the proposed population, and if the proposed program varies to an extent that would not allow collaboration.

-iii.
+ii.
 The existing and future labor market demand for graduates of the program.
-This will be based on the Kansas Job Vacancy Survey and Kansas Department of Labor statistics for a specific job title.
-This will also be based on the number of projected students that would be required to sustain the proposed program for a minimum of three years.
+This will be based on the Kansas Department of Labor's "Long Term Occupational Outlook" report for a specific Standard Occupational Classification code.

 d.
 Board staff shall compile, analyze and make recommendations to the Board on the information provided.
-The recommendations and information provided shall be reviewed by the Kansas Postsecondary Technical Education Authority and the Board Academic Affairs Standing Committee to determine whether the program represents unnecessary program duplication before approval will be granted.
+The recommendations and information provided shall be reviewed by the Kansas Postsecondary Technical Education Authority to determine whether the program represents unnecessary program duplication before approval will be granted.

 i.
 Procedures for Program Approval